rpodcast/shinyprod/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 `{shinyprod}` is a companion package for the **Building Production-Quality Shiny Applications** workshop at rstudio::conf(2022).
 More information on the workshop can be found at [shinyprod.com](https://shinyprod.com).
 The goal of the package is to let workshop attendees easily deploy Shiny applications built during the workshop exercises and other coding sessions using one function called `shinyprod_deploy()`.
+This function can also be executed by selecting the **Deploy Shiny App** add-in from the RStudio Addins menu.

 ## Important Note